-Here it comes!
-The official public release of Big Sur has arrived!
-From November 12, 2020, you can upgrade your Mac to the newest macOS 11.
+The official public release of Big Sur arrived in November 2020.
+If you haven't decided on the newest macOS Monterey and want to try macOS Big Sur — you've come to the right place!
 In this article, we will go through the most Big Sur googled questions:

 - Should I update to Big Sur?